If you want a taste of off-grid living without making a full-time commitment, these are the communities that will welcome you with open arms.

 WHERE: Vancouver Island, British Columbia, Canada

 A two-story home, a dance floor, a lighthouse, four greenhouses, a studio, a half-acre garden, and an art gallery are hewn together on 12 floating platforms, strewn with plants, and attached to shore by a few lines.
-This 500-ton floating art project is the work of Catherine King and Wayne Adams, who live here with their two children.
-They fish for their dinner and grow their own produce, offering a model of subsistence living that allows them to continue their pursuits as artists.
-While you can’t live here–as much as you might like to be adopted by Catherine and Wayne–you can visit via boat charter.
-Browning Pass offers boat tours of the artist studios, gardens, and sustainable living quarters.
+This 500-ton floating art project is the work of Catherine King and Wayne Adams.
+They fish for their dinner and grow most of their own produce, offering a model of subsistence living that allows them to continue their pursuits as artists.
+While you can’t live here–as much as you might like to be adopted by Catherine and Wayne–you can visit via boat.
+Head to the Tofino Visitor Centre for information on how to reach Freedom Cove.

 WHERE: Wester Ross, Scotland

-If your aim is to escape from civilization, this remote wind-blasted settlement on a narrow peninsula in the Scottish Highlands should satisfy.
+If your aim is to escape from civilization, this wind-blasted and most isolated settlement on a narrow peninsula in the Scottish Highlands should satisfy.
 It’s only accessible by the occasional ferry or a five-mile walk from the nearest road.
 The latter rewards visitors with stunning views across Little Loch Broom and the Summer Isles, with the occasional dolphin spotting en route.
-The community is powered by solar and wind and includes just 40 croft houses and a six-student school.
-It’s home to an interesting collection of people, from a violin-maker to a physicist.
+The sustainably-minded free-living community is powered by solar and wind and includes just 40 croft houses and a small school.
+It’s home to a self-sufficient collection of people who are adept at the likes of crofting or sustainable building.
 Spend your days wild swimming, fishing, or looking out for the Northern Lights.
 What else do you want?
-That said, it’s Scotland, so even in August you’ll need a waterproof jacket and the midges (any small fly) are incessant.
+That said, it’s Scotland, so even in August, you’ll need a waterproof jacket, and the midges (any small fly) are incessant.

 WHERE: Somerset, England

-A shaggy shire horse drags a Victorian plough across a field.
+A shaggy shire horse drags a Victorian plow across a field.
 A 1930s steam-powered sawmill cuts the timber.
 A small wood-burning stove heats water for a shower.
-This is the “olde worlde” existence at Tinkers Bubble, a small almost entirely self-sufficient community of tiny houses and thatched huts in England’s West Country.
+This is the “olde worlde” existence at Tinkers Bubble, a land-working community of tiny houses off-the-grid with thatched huts in the woodland of England’s West Country.
 The group is united by a shared philosophy of living off the land and eschewing fossil fuels.
-Duties are divided amongst the residents–called “Bubblelites”–which include harvesting apples from the orchard to make juice, collecting honey from the hives, or washing clothes by hand.
-These are the duties you would be undertaking as a volunteer, one of 300 that visit every year.
-It can be a damp experience, but fulfilling; get your hands dirty and discover the joys of an outdoor toilet.
+Duties are divided amongst the residents, which include harvesting apples from the orchard to make juice, collecting honey from the hives, or washing clothes by hand.
+These are the duties you would be undertaking as one of the 50 volunteers they take per year.
+It can be a damp experience but fulfilling; get your hands dirty and discover the joys of an outdoor toilet.

 Dancing Rabbit Ecovillage